-i.
+- i.
 If a student choose to appeal their decision of acceptance, they will be allowed to appeal the decision through a meeting.
-The National Honor Society adviser will be present for this meeting, as well as five staff members who will review the reasoning as to why the student was denied acceptance, listen to the student's appeal, and make an informed decision.
+The National Honor Society adviser will be present for this meeting, as well as five staff members who will review the reasoning as to why the student was denied acceptance, listen to the student's appeal, and make an informed decision. - ii.

-ii.
 During this meeting, the student will present their application and discuss, in-depth, the reason for their denial.
-They should present information which highlights aspects that may have not been included, or were overlooked, during the initial decision process.
+They should present information which highlights aspects that may have not been included, or were overlooked, during the initial decision process. - iii.

-iii.
 The meeting will occur on the delayed opening scheduled in January.
-This day is scheduled as a staff in-service, so the students are scheduled to follow a delayed opening schedule that day.
+This day is scheduled as a staff in-service, so the students are scheduled to

+- follow a delayed opening schedule that day.
 These meetings, however, will occur during the time allotted for the teacher in-service.
-Meetings will be scheduled between 8am-9:30.

-iv.
-These staff members will discuss and determine a decision, which will be relayed by the i.
-Since juniors will receive a decision about their acceptance earlier than past years, this allows the induction ceremony to be held earlier.

-National Honor Society adviser by the end of the day.
+Meetings will be scheduled between 8am-9:30. - iv.
+These staff members will discuss and determine a decision, which will be relayed by the National Honor Society adviser by the end of the day.